There Isn’t One “Right” Way to Meditate

 - Kristen also writes a weekly post on her blog called Motivation Monday, to kick off the week positively.

 - Catharina Delmarcel on Breathing Exercises and Affirmations (23:04)

-- Catharina blogs at Paleo Feest, a Dutch blog, and is managing her Hashimoto's through the paleo autoimmune protocol.
+- Catharina has a Dutch Paleo AIP blog, and is managing her Hashimoto’s through the paleo autoimmune protocol.

 - Her meditative protocol includes yoga, breathing exercises and positive affirmations.
 One breathing exercise she recommends is the alternate nostril technique.

 - When it comes to affirmations, they can be challenging at first, especially when we are used to criticizing ourselves, rather than speaking to ourselves in a loving way.
 Catharina’s experience has been that it gets easier with time, and she finds her critical thoughts diminishing, and her self-love growing, which she believes is essential for autoimmune healing.
 “With autoimmune disease, your body is attacking itself.
 What are you doing with your thoughts?
 Are you attacking yourself as well?”

 - One of Catharina’s favorite techniques is to look in the mirror and say “I love you.
 I love you exactly as you are in this moment.”
 She recommends Louise Hay’s books on the power of affirmation: You Can Heal Your Life and Meditations to Heal Your Life.

 - Like Kristen and Astrid, Catharina feels stress is the greatest culprit of her illness, and her meditative practices have been essential to managing stress and integral to her getting her disease into remission.

 - Jeanne Drennan on MBSR Classes and Walking Meditation (43:32)